-Parsons School of Design at The New School presents Street Seats, a sustainably designed temporary public space for New Yorkers to sit, socialize, and people-watch.
-It will be unveiled May May 15.
+Parsons School of Design at The New School presents Street Seats, a sustainably designed temporary public space for New Yorkers in the heart of The New School urban campus.

 Visit The New School’s Marketing and Communication webpage.